aws/s2n-tls/docs/USAGE-GUIDE.md

 **s2n_config_set_security_policy** S2N makes opinionated decisions about which ciphers, key encapsualtion mechanisms, signature algorithms, and curves can be used together.
 These combinations are called *security policies*.
-This function is simply a wrapper for *s2n_config_set_cipher_preferences*.
-The name better describes the behavior behind the scenes.

 ### s2n\_config\_set\_cipher\_preferences